Healthy Recipes Blog

 Jump to Recipe Review Recipe

-This cottage cheese chocolate mousse is an easy-to-make, high-protein indulgence you can feel good about eating!
+This creamy cottage cheese chocolate mousse blends in minutes.
+It's an easy-to-make, high-protein indulgence you can feel good about eating.

 Cottage cheese chocolate mousse is served in two dessert glasses.